-YOUR SMI RESPONSES INDICATE THAT you have a clear understanding of the value of combining your logical and analytical thinking abilities with creative imagination.
+YOUR SMI RESPONSES INDICATE THAT you have a clear understanding of the value of your logical and analytical thinking abilities.

-You know that the human mind is capable of great accomplishments, as history has shown, when intuition and creative ideas are coupled with rational thinking and good strategies.
-You may even trust that our sustainability problems could be addressed with a good balance of these abilities.
+You know that the human mind is capable of great accomplishments, as history has shown.
+And you trust that our sustainability problems might be addressed with rational thinking and good strategies.
+This understanding is reflected in your behaviors.

-At the same time, you feel most comfortable being the contributor of rational thinking when analyzing a problem.
-You may find yourself in the role of the defender of structure and stability, and the keeper of the status quo.
-You are careful to avoid what you consider as unnecessary risks.
+You feel comfortable contributing your rational thinking when analyzing a problem.
+You may find yourself in the role of the defender of structures and stability, and the keeper of the status quo.
+You are very careful in avoiding what you consider unnecessary risks.